BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 ##### Answer: 1

-Even though “processArray” is an async function, the anonymous function that we use for `forEach` is synchronous.
+Even though "processArray" is an async function, the anonymous function that we use for `forEach` is synchronous.
 If you use await inside a synchronous function then it throws a syntax error.

 </p>